You don’t want Thanksgiving 2021 to be remembered as “The Year Everybody Except the Vegetarians Got Salmonella.”

 If you have to pause the prep, wash your hands thoroughly with soap and water.
 Lather for at least 20 seconds before rinsing.

-The CDC tells how to wash hands before, during and after food prep.
+The CDC explains how to wash hands before, during and after food prep.

 4. Not using a meat thermometer